 As you can see, the Scotia Rewards points value is best used for travel purchases.
-Using your Scotia Rewards points for anything else is not a good value at all.
+Using your Scotia Rewards points for anything else devalues your points so it’s best to avoid that whenever you can.
 If you don’t like to travel, then you shouldn’t collect these points since your Scotia Rewards points value will be quite low for other redemptions.
 You would be better off getting one of the best cash back credit cards in Canada.

 How to redeem Scotia Rewards for travel